M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Threat Model and Problem Formulation

 \subsubsection{Attacker's Goals}

 Our attack considers a realistic threat scenario for the image classification task.
-The attacker expects to attain the following goals.
+The attacker expects to attain the following goals:

-\textbf{Effectiveness.} The backdoor attack should have a high attack success rate, which means that it can predict the poisoned inputs as the target label(s), and it should not significantly affect the prediction performance of the clean inputs.
-Besides, the attack should generalize to different DNN models.
+\textbf{Effectiveness.} \red{The backdoor attack should achieve a high ASR, consistently predicting poisoned inputs as the target-class label(s) without degrading the performance on clean inputs, and should generalize across different DNN models.}

-\textbf{Stealthiness.} The triggers in the backdoor attack should be well fused with the clean images such that the poisoned images are visually similar to their clean counterparts.
-As a result, the backdoor defenses cannot distinguish the poisoned images from the clean images during the training and testing processes.
-Since it is easy to attract defenders' attention if poisoning too many samples of the training dataset, the attack should ensure the success of backdoor injection by poisoning only a small part of the training dataset.
+\textbf{Invisibility.} \red{The triggers should be injected into clean images, making the poisoned images visually indistinguishable from their clean counterparts, thereby eluding manual detection.}

-\textbf{Multiple targets.} The attack can threaten multiple targets simultaneously, which means that the backdoor model can output attacker’s different expected behaviors when the triggers in the poisoned inputs belong to different labels.
-Compared with prior backdoor attacks that can attack only one target, the attack paradigm is more flexible and effective when the attacker does not know the exact target label that shows his/her expected behavior.
+\textbf{Multiple targets.} \red{The attack can simultaneously target multiple classes, causing the backdoored model to misclassify inputs into any of these specified target classes.}

-\textbf{Multiple triggers.} The backdoor of each target can be produced by multiple triggers, and any one of the triggers can activate the backdoor.
-This makes it much harder for backdoor defenders to detect and mitigate all the trigger-related information.
+\textbf{Multiple triggers.} The backdoor of each target class can be formulated by multiple triggers, and any one of the triggers can activate the backdoor.
+A defender can only mitigate the attack by destroying all of the triggers.